 Cash Back Apps that Are Worthwhile if you Shop a Lot

 Ebates is probably the most popular cash back app on this list.
 Everyone has heard of Ebates, right?
 One huge advantage of Ebates is that it has tons of participating stores.
 I’ve seen offers from Macy’s, Kirklands, Big 5, Bed, Bath, and Beyond, and way too many other stores to list.
-Another advantage of Ebates is that it offers a mix of cash back rewards and coupons.
+Another advantage of Ebates is that it offers a mix of cash back rewards, rebates and coupons.
 This is a great cash back app for people who love to shop at major retailers.

 One limitation of Ebates is that you can’t upload receipts.
 In order to get cash back when you shop at these retailers, you have to link your card to your account and play with that card at the store.
 This is great for people who use debit or credit cards for all of their purchases.
 However, for people like me who prefer cash, there aren’t a lot of options for getting cash back.